Skills to Win: Call for Group Coordinators

 • Newsletter

-Because Skills to Win is practice based, there will be small group breakouts within your organization–and at times across organizations–enabling you to use the training time to accomplish campaign work, including improvements in your skills, right in the course.
-Additionally, groups will role play together with some skills, such as how to hold a successful organizing conversation.
-To make this work, each team will have a group coordinator to set up the exercises in a breakout.
-The group coordinator is responsible for getting folks into small group breakouts, doing small group exercises and campaign practice assignments together, and, generally, being sure all participants are clear about the exercises, what they are working on, how to find their materials, etc. The group coordinator does NOT teach any new curriculum.
-You will direct people to their materials, give pre-written instructions, and answer questions, but you will not be responsible for teaching any new material.
+Because Skills to Win is practice-based, there will be small group breakouts within your organization – and at times across organizations – allowing you to do role plays and accomplish campaign work during the session.
+To make this work, each team needs a group coordinator.
+The group coordinator is responsible for getting folks into small group breakouts, setting up the breakout exercises and campaign practice assignments, and, generally, making sure all participants are clear about the exercises, what they are working on, how to find their materials, etc. The group coordinator also sets up and facilitates your campaign practice meetings, which take place once a week in between sessions.
+The group coordinator does not teach any new curriculum.
+The group coordinator directs participants to their materials, gives pre-written instructions, and answers questions, but is not responsible for teaching any new material.

 We estimate that it will take 1-2 hours per week to act as a group coordinator, in addition to the Skills to Win session and campaign practice session.
-It’s a really, really important role—without group coordinators, we can’t do breakouts in any meaningful way.
-Many groups use this time to make real-time improvements in a campaign that is already underway, in addition to one you might be planning.
+It’s a critical role—without group coordinators, we can’t do breakouts in any meaningful way.
+Many groups use the designated group time – both during sessions in Skills to Win and during their campaign practice sessions – to make real-time improvements in a campaign that is already underway, in addition to one they might be planning.

 What does the group coordinator do?

-• Host the small group Zoom meeting on their own Zoom link and set up Zoom breakout rooms: we will provide training for anyone who needs technical training!
+• Host organizational Zoom meetings on their own Zoom link and set up Zoom breakout rooms – we will provide training for anyone who needs technical support!

 • Connect the curriculum in the class to your organization’s current work